alizey-jalil/rabbitmq-cluster/README.md

 6. `slave02.name` : Set the hostname of the 2nd slave here.

-7. `rabbit_username` : Set the username of the rabbitmq user over here which will have admin access.
+7. `rabbit_username` : Set the username of the RabbitMQ user over here which will have admin access.

-8. `rabbit_password` : Set the password of the rabbitmq user over here which will have admin access.
+8. `rabbit_password` : Set the password of the RabbitMQ user over here which will have admin access.

+9. `rabbitmq_cluster_log_dir` : Set the log directory for RabbitMQ here, no need to change it.

+10. `rabbitmq_logrotate_period` : Set the logrotate period here for logs of RabbitMQ.

+11. `rabbitmq_logrotate_amount` : Set the logrotate amount here for logs of RabbitMQ.

  - Note: Don't change other variables in the file, those varibles are fixed values which shouldn't be changed before executing the playbook.